itaysnir/itaysnir.github.io/_posts/2022-11-13-one-days-stack-buffer-overflow.markdown

 ### Code Review

 1. `printf("%-7s")` is being called.
-This format specifier meaning is *left* align of the output string (due to "-") for up to 7 bytes.
+This format specifier means a *left* align of the output string (due to "-"), for up to 7 bytes.

-In a similar manner, "%+7s" would perform *right* alignment of 7 bytes.
-We can think of the "-" as negative alignment.
+In a similar manner, "%+7s" would perform *right* alignment of 7 bytes (We can think of the "-" as negative alignment).

-Cool side notes -
+Cool side notes:

-Advanced usage of format specifiers includes the dot operation - `"%24.6s"`, which states *precision* (For strings: truncs the string after 6 bytes, not including the null byte.
-For integers: number of digits).
+Dot operation - `"%24.6s"`, states *precision*.
+For strings it truncs the string after 6 bytes (not including the null byte).
+For integers it represents the number of digits, and for floats the number of digits after the dot.

 Asterisk operation - `"%*d"`, which takes the alignment value as an extra format specifier (which can be supplied during runtime).

 Finally, the dollar operation - `"%2$d"`, states the order of the formatted value (like `'{2}:{1}'.format(last, first)` within python).

 2. Buffer overflow due to `sprintf()` usage: